ichaturvedi/background-segmentation-for-deep-style/README.md

  - The testing data will be taken from ./datasets/dataset_name/test
  - "--num_test" indicates the number of images to use from test set
  - Testing results found under ./results

+Evaluation
+---
+matalb -r eva_seg.m
+- The predicted images are in evaluation/predictions
+- The target masks are in evaluation/masks

 <!--
 Test Sample for Car Segmentation